How to create the 1 financial Swiss Knife strategy for your portfolio-Part 1

 His empire, J.C.
 Penney and Company, grew into a 1000-location company valued at $3.4 billion.

 - Ray Kroc used the financial Swiss Knife strategy to start McDonald’s’.

-Just what is this financial Swiss Knife strategy, how does it work and better, how do I make it work for me, you may be asking by now?
+Just what is this financial Swiss Knife strategy, and how do I make it work for me, you may be asking by now?

-Essentially, Permanent Life insurance, and, in its purest form, Whole Life insurance acting in its role within the financial Swiss Knife strategy, has key three points:
+Essentially, Cash Value Life insurance, in its purest form, Whole Life insurance in its role within the financial Swiss Knife strategy, has key three points: